tristantudorof/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 The Databel dataset consists of 29 different columns and has one row per customer.
 I'll be analyzing a snapshot of the database at a specific moment in time, meaning there is no time dimension.

-The dataset contains numerous dimensions, the first one being Customer_id.
-The Customer_id is a unique ID that identifies an individual customer.
-The second column is called Churn Label, and it indicates if a customer churned with "Yes" and "No" labels.
-The dataset contains various other dimensions, such as demographic fields and information about premium plans.

-The dataset contains more than just dimensions, so let's look at some measures.
-The Total Charges column, for example, takes the sum of all monthly charges billed to a customer.
-They can all be found in the metadata sheet.

 #Overview Page